-The state stopped funding the GATE program about 7 years ago.
+The state stopped funding the GATE program more than 10 years ago.
 One of the reasons behind this was because educators found that all students were gifted and talented in some area, including students in special education, English Learners, and students struggling academically, and the assessment process was leaving these students out.
-So here at McKinley teachers are identifying each student's talents and strengths, and fostering them.
+Franklin teachers are identifying each student's talents and strengths, and fostering them.

-- Project-based learning- students are diving into complex topics - Providing leadership opportunities to students, especially during group work - Modifying assignments so they are more challenging to students - Encouraging students to use technology and to make deep connections across the curriculum - Providing opportunities for students to share their learning and help others, because when students are able to explain and teach a concept, it is the highest level of understanding. - Provide opportunities to make global connections, and develop 21st century skills and critical thinking skills.
+- Project-based learning- students are diving into complex topics - Providing leadership opportunities to students, especially during group work - Modifying assignments so they are more challenging to students - Encouraging students to use technology and to make deep connections across the curriculum - Providing opportunities for students to share their learning and help others, because when students are able to explain and teach a concept, it is the highest level of understanding. - Provide opportunities to make global connections, and develop 21st century skills.

 Our teachers do a great job of differentiating for all their students, whether they need more support, or need to be challenged.
 So our high flyers are getting pushed to grow even more.

-Students talents and strengths are also fostered with our supplemental enrichment in STEM, Theater, Visual Arts, Music, and Physical Education.
-We also have extracurricular opportunities for students like the newspaper, Dance Team, Green Team, Student Council etc.
+Students talents and strengths are also fostered with our supplemental enrichment in Science, Visual Arts, Music, and Physical Education.
+We also have extracurricular opportunities for students like the Student Council, Green Team, and Rainbow Club.